Privilege, Supremacy, and Power

 To notice.

 The selection of our new permanent Music Director was a major event in the life of this congregation.
 The Advisory Search Committee worked so hard to conduct a full national search.
 They communicated often with you all.
 Solicited your opinions and feedback.
 They did a wonderful and faithful job.
-And their recommendation of DeReau was unanimous

-How many of you believed or believe today that the selection of DeReau was a done deal from the day he set foot here…because I would make the final decision.
+How many of you believed or believe today that the selection was a done deal from the day he set foot here…because I would make the final decision.
 How many of you believed or believe that an African American would of course preference another African American.
 Brother to brother…

 How many of you, sitting here in this sanctuary, have thought to yourself…he’s picked another reading by a person of color.
 He’s talking about race again…